zenml-io/zenml/docs/book/how-to/auth-management/gcp-service-connector.md

 * a [Kubernetes Orchestrator](../../component-guide/orchestrators/kubernetes.md) connected to a GKE Kubernetes cluster
 * a [GCS Artifact Store](../../component-guide/artifact-stores/gcp.md) connected to a GCS bucket
-* a [GCR Container Registry](../../component-guide/container-registries/gcp.md) connected to a GCR container registry
+* a [GCP Container Registry](../../component-guide/container-registries/gcp.md) connected to a Docker Google Artifact Registry
 * a local [Image Builder](../../component-guide/image-builders/local.md)

 As a last step, a simple pipeline is run on the resulting Stack.